CORPORATE ACTIVITIES AND SERVICES

 A. MALAYSIAN MARKET POOLS

-Malaysian Energy Risks Consortium (MERIC) was established in March 1995 with the objective to optimise national retention, promote wider interest and develop underwriting skills in the specialised class of energy business.
-MERIC comprises eleven (11) local insurers and two (2) reinsurers with Malaysian Re taking on the role of Secretariat.
-It has a capacity to underwrite up to a combined single limit of RM50 million for upstream and downstream risks.
-The underwriting of risks is by a Committee, nominated by participating companies.
-The primary portfolio of the business written by MERIC is Malaysian risks and Malaysian interests abroad.
+Malaysian Energy Risks Consortium (MERIC) was established in March 1995 with the aim to optimize national retention, promote wider interest and develop underwriting skills in this specialized class of business.
+In 2019, MERIC has increased its capacity to RM75 million for upstream and downstream risks.
+The business underwritten by MERIC is primarily Malaysian risks and Malaysian interest abroad.
+Exposures from Assureds domiciled in Asia and Pacific region, Middle East and North Africa (and their interests abroad, worldwide) may be considered by MERIC.

 B. CENTRAL ADMINISTRATION BUREAU